Malta is the smallest country in the Mediterranean, but it has the largest tuna fattening capacity in the world.

 Another impact is on marine food systems due to the tuna’s voraciousness: tuna gobble great amounts of fishes as they ‘fatten’.

 Victor Paul Borg has been investigating the tuna farming industry for twenty years.
-Most recently, he collaborated in an international journalistic investigation led by the Investigative Reporting Project Italy.
+He has taken part in several international journalistic investigations into the tuna fattening industry.

 Contribute to an investigation